-I ntellectual (thinking) skills.
+Cognitive skills.
 Able to:

-- B1.
-Articulate a critical awareness of the reciprocity of theory and practice. - B2.
-Use systematic critical analysis and synthesis of complex information to support enquiry into contemporary practice. - B3.
-Evaluate solutions to complex issues, drawing on appropriate research, some of which is at the forefront of the discipline. - B4.
-Communicate complex concepts and arguments, acknowledging the uncertainty of knowledge.
+- C1.
+Articulate a critical awareness of the reciprocity of theory and practice. - C2.
+Use systematic critical analysis, and synthesis of complex information to support enquiry into contemporary practice. - C3.
+Evaluate solutions to complex issues, drawing on appropriate research some of which is at the forefront of the discipline - C4.
+Communicate complex concepts and arguments, acknowledging the diversity of opinion.

-Subject practical skills.
+Performance & Practice.
 Able to: